exakat/php-dictionary/dictionary/anonymous.ini.rst

 + constants : basically, it is a literal value
 + catch : in this case, the exception is caught, but it is not provided in a related variable

-Some structures are always named: variable, property, method,
+Some structures are always named: variables, properties, traits, interfaces, enums.

-Anonymous structure should be be confused with dynamic structures: these structures are defined with a name which is stored in a variable, or a similar data container.
+Anonymous structures should not be confused with dynamic structures: these structures are defined with a name which is stored in a variable, or a similar data container.
+In fact, dynamic structures often rely on a name to be useable.
+This is the case of variables, with ``$$variable``.

 .. code-block:: php